The Hymn of the Pearl

-There is an obscure 3rd century gnostic text called the Acts of Thomas where the Hymn of the Pearl is found.
-Thomas is known in the New Testament as Doubting Thomas, a minor but gruesome role in the Jesus story, where he didn’t believe Jesus resurrected until he put his fingers into the holes in his body.
+To introduce these three mysteries, I would like to first present a simple story.
+There is an obscure 3rd century gnostic text called the Acts of Thomas where a most intriguing song is found, called the Hymn of the Pearl.
+Thomas is known in the New Testament as Doubting Thomas, a minor and somewhat gruesome role in the Jesus story, where he didn’t believe Jesus resurrected until he put his fingers into the holes of his resurrected body.

-The progression of the story laid out in the Hymn of the Pearl follows the four fold path of the journey of the soul, as outlined in the four paths of Creation Spirituality, made popular by Matthew Fox, an old teacher of mine.
-I believe that this four fold process is a valuable outline of the archetypal journey of the soul and is a model which describes many process of human development, initiation processes and psycho-spiritual growth.
+The progression of the story laid out in the Hymn of the Pearl follows the four fold path of the journey of the soul, as outlined in the four paths of Creation Spirituality, made popular by Matthew Fox, a former teacher of mine.
+I believe that this four stage process is a valuable outline of the archetypal journey of the soul and is a model which describes a meta framework for stages of human development, initiation processes and psycho-spiritual growth.

-I present this Hymn as a sort of introduction to the main themes of this series that I am presenting here; the Creation Story of Sophia, my unpacking of the historical story of the “Deep Christ” and the mystery of the Divine Spark Within.
+I present this Hymn as an introduction to the main themes of this web series that features the Creation Story of Sophia, my unpacking of the historical story of the “Deep Christ” and the mystery of the Divine Spark Within.

-So here is the story, which is better if you listen to me telling the story with a little music to help it along.
+Below is a transcription of my rendition of the story.
 The quotes referred to below are from the G. R. S. Mead translation of the Hymn from the Acts of Thomas.

 The Hymn of The Pearl